Q. What is FreeRTOS?

-- Device Defender library: Allows your FreeRTOS-based devices to work with AWS IoT Device Defender.
+- Device Defender library: Allows your FreeRTOS-based devices to work with Amazon IoT Device Defender.

-- Device Shadows library: Defines functions to create, update, and delete AWS IoT Device Shadows.
+- Device Shadows library: Defines functions to create, update, and delete Amazon IoT Device Shadows.

 - OTA agent: Enables you to manage the notification, download, and verification of firmware updates for FreeRTOS devices.

-- Greengrass discovery: A library that helps FreeRTOS devices to discover and connect to an AWS IoT Greengrass Core.
+- Greengrass discovery: A library that helps FreeRTOS devices to discover and connect to an Amazon IoT Greengrass Core.

 - TLS: Transport Layer Security (TLS) interface is an optional wrapper used to abstract cryptographic implementation details of the underlying TLS stack.